Last Updated on October 8, 2022 by Rebecca Lake

 When I was a brand-new stay at home mom looking for ways to make money online, I had no idea how to get started with freelancing.
 So I just experimented with different freelance services to see what worked.

-I spent some time as a virtual assistant before I locked in on what I was really best at: freelance writing.
+I spent some time as a virtual assistant before I locked in on what I was best at: freelance writing.
+And since then, I’ve branched out into blogging.

-One of the more popular freelancing services right now is blogging.
-(And if that’s something you’re interested in, I have an easy-to-follow tutorial you’ll want to check out on how to start a blog with Siteground.)
+(And if that’s something you’re interested in, I have an easy-to-follow tutorial on how to start a blog.)

-It’s possible to make money (and a lot of it if you’re able to grow your audience).
+It’s possible to make money with a blog (and a lot of it if you’re able to grow your audience).
 But blogging is a long game and for most bloggers, it takes time for money to start rolling in consistently.